 The Illinois state park was voted the #1 tourist attraction in the state.

 There are 18 canyons in the park.
-Many have waterfalls that can be seen year around.
+Many have waterfalls that can be seen year-round.

-There 13 miles of marked and grooms trails in in the park.
+There are 13 miles of marked and grooms trails in the park.
 Trails vary by ruggedness and elevation changes.
 Many have large stairways to see canyons and waterfalls.

 The area was home to indigenous peoples for hundreds of years.
-The park is national historic landmark and the lodge and cabins are listed in the U.S. National Register of Historic Places.
+The park is a national historic landmark, and the lodge and cabins are listed in the U.S. National Register of Historic Places.